‘“I desire mercy, and not sacrifice;”’

 First, what situation / who did Hosea’s original prophesy address?
 After the golden age of King David, then Solomon, the Kingdom of Israel split in two.
 The ten Northern tribes broke away, led by Jeroboam son of Nebat.
 This Northern Kingdom is the ‘Israel’ Hosea is primarily addressing.
 The book of Kings describes how successive rulers of this Northern Kingdom ‘followed the sins of Jeroboam the son of Nebat’(2 Kings 13:2).
 Basically Jeroboam established a hybrid religion through which the Israelites attempted to win favour from various ‘Gods’, primarily through sacrifice and ritual.
 It was characteristic of local pagan religions to emphasise such things rather than moral teaching.

 We must beware of falling into the same trap.
 The greatest danger for evangelicals is thinking that believing Jesus died on the cross as a sacrifice for our sins is all God expects from us, like holding a ritual piece of saving knowledge in our heads.
 In fact this is simply to understand salvation’s mechanism of action.
 We must not neglect the more important matter of what we’ve been saved for: to bask in and reflect God’s love.
-As James put it, ‘Show me your faith without works, and I by my works will show you my faith’(James 2:18).
+As James put it, ‘Show me your faith without works, and I will show you my faith by my works’(James 2:18).
 Above all else God wants us, through our relationship with Him, to express His own supreme attribute: hesed – divine love.

 Please feel free to share this via social media etc.